 In this work we have studied for the first time the impact of two-body electroweak currents, derived with chiral perturbation theory, on the perturbative renormalization of the shell-model GT-decay effective operator.

-To this end, the electroweak currents have been calculated by way of a perturbative expansion up to next-to-next-to-next-to-leading order in chiral perturbation theory, that provides both single- and two-body components, then the SM effective GT operators have been derived by way of many-body perturbation theory.
-Accordingly with such a framework, the SM effective Hamiltonians have been constructed starting from chiral two- and three-body forces -- which share the same low-energy constants with the expansion of the electroweak currents --, and then employing the so-called $\hat{Q}$-box-plus-folded-diagram method to derive the single-particle energies and two-body matrix elements of the residual Hamiltonian.
+To this end, the electroweak currents have been calculated by way of a perturbative expansion up to next-to-next-to-next-to-leading order in chiral perturbation theory, that provides both single- and two-body components; then the SM effective GT operators have been derived by way of many-body perturbation theory.
+Using such a framework, the SM effective Hamiltonians have been constructed starting from chiral two and three-body forces -- which share the same low-energy constants with the expansion of the electroweak currents -- and then employing the so-called $\hat{Q}$-box-plus-folded-diagram method to derive the single-particle energies and two-body matrix elements of the residual Hamiltonian.

-This study is a part of a project aimed to calculate reliable nuclear matrix elements of the \zbb-decay, therefore we have applied the present theoretical approach to nuclei of the $0f1p$ and $0f_{5/2}1p0g_{9/2}$ shells that are of experimental interest for the detection of such a rare process, namely $^{48}$Ca, $^{76}$Ge, and $^{82}$Se.
+This study is a part of a project aiming to calculate reliable nuclear matrix elements of the \zbb~ decay, therefore we have applied the present theoretical approach to nuclei of the $0f1p$ and $0f_{5/2}1p0g_{9/2}$ shells that are of experimental interest for the detection of such a rare process, namely $^{48}$Ca, $^{76}$Ge, and $^{82}$Se.